microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

     ```
     !["A picture of running the find_products_api stored procedure"](../../img/graphics/2025-01-14_6.57.09_AM.png)

 Congratulations!
 In this module, you learned how to build a RAG application using SQL database in fabric, and Azure OpenAI.
-You explored generating vector embeddings for relational data, performing semantic similarity searches with SQL, and integrating natural language responses via GPT-4.1.
+You explored generating vector embeddings for relational data, performing semantic similarity searches with SQL.

-In the next module we would explore GraphQL API that uses the SQL database that we created in previous module to retrieve data.
+In the next module we would explore natural language responses via GPT-4.1 and create GraphQL API to retrieve data.